-After opening a structural design, the structural design objects are converted to special Illustrator objects that cannot be modified accidentally.
+After opening a Structural Design file, the Structural Design objects are converted to special Illustrator objects.

-The structural design layers are converted to locked Illustrator sublayers.
+The Structural Design layers are converted to locked Illustrator sublayers so they can't be changed accidentally.
 You can unlock these layers.
-They are grouped under a layer that gets the name of the structural design file.
+They are grouped under a layer that gets the name of the Structural Design file.

-The different structural design line styles (cuts, creases, bleed) are translated to hard-coded custom colors.
+The different Structural Design line styles (cuts, creases, bleed) are translated to hard-coded custom colors.
 All ArtiosCAD line styles are supported.